 Counseling and psychotherapy from a strengthening and restorative perspective

 People are often uncertain about what to expect in a counseling office, or from a counseling session.
 My office is located in downtown Ellensburg, in a building housing several business suites with entry from a common hallway.
-Sessions are scheduled to be as convenient as possible, and people who are uncertain about coming in are free to call to arrange a brief screening and orientation.
-Confidentiality is important, and we strive to make this office setting as private as possible.
-Counselors and therapists are bound by law and professional ethics to keep information shared in a counseling session confidential, with a few exceptions, most commonly related to safety, which will be discussed during your initial session.
+Sessions are scheduled to be as convenient as possible, and people who are uncertain about coming in are free to request a brief screening and orientation to see how they feel about the office, and about me as a potential therapist.